bandofpv/mavrospy/README.md

-# rospi
+# mavrospy
-Test repo for mavros scripts on board my rpi4
+ROS node to interact with [MAVROS](https://wiki.ros.org/mavros) for basic UAV control.

+This current repo is supported on a PX4 flight controller with a RPi4 companion computer running Ubuntu 20.04 MATE with ROS Noetic.

+## Usage:

+### TODO: TALK ABOUT HOW TO USE CODE

 ## Setup:

 ### Wiring

-This setup connects the RPi4 to the Cube's `TELEM2` port, which is generally recommended for offboard control.
+This setup connects the RPi4 to the flight controller's `TELEM2` port, which is generally recommended for offboard control.

-Connect the Cube's `TELEM2` `TX`/`RX`/`GND` pins to the complementary `RXD`/`TXD`/`Ground` pins on the RPi4 GPIO board:
+Connect the flight controller's `TELEM2` `TX`/`RX`/`GND` pins to the complementary `RXD`/`TXD`/`Ground` pins on the RPi4 GPIO board:

 | PX4 TELEM2 Pin | RPi4 GPIO Pin           |
 | -------------- | ---------------------- |